cdiaz45/General/Nextflow-Docker_notes.md

 docker ps -a
 ```

-So add user to the docker group
+So add user to the docker group using the command exactly as it shows here.
+No need to look for your user ID
 ```
 sudo usermod -aG docker ${USER}
 ```